Piyushhbhutoria/awesome-hacktoberfest-2024/README.md

 # Awesome Hacktoberfest 2020 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > We present a curated list of awesome Hacktoberfest 2020 repositories.
-If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:
+If you enjoyed this resource, please leave a star ⭐ to support this project! ✨

+> Feel Free to add your repos to the list 😄

 > Don't forget to [read our contributing guide](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2020/blob/master/CONTRIBUTING.md)